40 YEARS: AT CAP WE BUILD FUTURES

 Free and reduced eligible school-aged students that are not SNAP/TANF or those receiving SNAP or TANF that became eligible for free or reduced-price meals after May 20, 2020, while P-EBT cards are being mailed and should be received by the end of June 2020.

 The Family’s First Coronavirus Response Act authorized a new benefit called Pandemic EBT to help families with children who are eligible for free or reduced-price school meals.
-The benefit will come on an Electronic Benefit Transfer (EBT) card, which is like a debit card.
+The benefit will come on an Electronic Benefits Transfer (EBT) card, which is like a debit card.
 The benefits can only be spent on food items at any store that accepts SNAP (“food stamps”).
-P-EBT is a one-time payment that aims to help parents afford food for children who could be receiving free or reduced-price school meals if their school were open.
+P-EBT is a one-time payment that aims to help parents afford food for children who could be receiving free or reduced-price school meals if their schools were open.

-The federal Families First Coronavirus Response Act of 2020 provides benefits, referred to as Pandemic Electronic Benefit Transfer (P-EBT), to families of school-aged children who would have otherwise received free or reduced-priced meals if it were not for school closures.
+The federal Families First Coronavirus Response Act of 2020 provides benefits, referred to as Pandemic Electronic Benefits Transfer (P-EBT), to families of school-aged children who would have otherwise received free or reduced-priced meals if it were not for school closures.

 The families at CAP will receive the approximate food benefit amount of $365.00 for each school-aged child in their family.

 This benefit will be issued in the form of a P-EBT card by the Pennsylvania Department of Human Services (DHS).

 If you already have an active EBT (SNAP) card, the P-EBT funds will be automatically added to your card.
 You do not need to do anything for this to occur.